- The Gist: North Indian-inspired with a focus on low and slow cooking

 How did we get here?

-Last year, Dishoom’s executive chef Naved Nasir noted that regional cuisine was making a comeback and Lucknow Social is dipping into this trend.
+Last year, Dishoom’s executive chef Naved Nasir noted that regional cuisine was making a comeback and Lucknow 49 (formerly Lucknow Social) is dipping into this trend.

 What’s different about it?

 Mittal will take inspiration from the Awadhi cooking of Lucknow, which sees fluffy biryanis, galauti kebabs and curries at the centre of the table.